lohedges/vmmc/README.md

 The animations below illustrate example VMMC translation and rotation moves taken from a real simulation.
-Red indicates the most recent recruit to the cluster, orange indicates the nearest neigbour to which link formation is currently being tested, and green indicates those particles that have been accepted as part of the cluster move.
+Red indicates the most recent recruit to the cluster, orange indicates the nearest neighbour to which link formation is currently being tested, and green indicates those particles that have been accepted as part of the cluster move.
 The animations show how a recursive depth-first search is used to iteratively link particles to the cluster.